agroal/pgagroal/doc/CONFIGURATION.md

 # pgagroal_databases configuration

 The `pgagroal_databases` configuration defines limits for a database or a user or both.
+The limits are the number of connections from `pgagroal` to PostgreSQL for each entry.

-It also defines the initial and minimum pool size for a database and user pair.
+The file also defines the initial and minimum pool size for a database and user pair.
 Note, that this feature requires a user definition file, see below.

 The configuration is loaded from either the path specified by the `-l` flag or `/etc/pgagroal/pgagroal_databases.conf`.

 ```
 #
 # DATABASE USER    MAX_SIZE INITIAL_SIZE MIN_SIZE
 #
-all        all   all
+mydb       myuser  all
 ```

 | Column | Required | Description |